ricardodcpina/measure-reader/README.md

 #### Services

 - **uploadService** - validates user input and if a measurement was already registered for the provided month, throwing a DOUBLE_REPORT error if so.
 Calls saveTemporaryImage helper function to create a temporary link for accessing the uploaded base64 image.
 Then it calls extractMeasurement function and insert it into the database.
 Returns the temporary link URL, the measurement value and its UUID.
+Some mock images are provided inside the public directory both in png and base64 encoding.

 - **confirmationService** - validates user input and if the measurement was already confirmed for the provided month, throwing a CONFIRMATION_DUPLICATE error if so.
 It measurement provided is not found in database, throws a MEASUREMENT_NOT_FOUND error.
 Otherwise, updates the measurement entry in database and returns a success message.